-Whatever you call InterContinental Hotels Group (IHG)'s new data warehouse appliance, don't call it "entry-level" -- at least not when Alex Grigorian, vice president of enterprise technology
+Whatever you call InterContinental Hotels Group (IHG)'s new data warehouse appliance, don't call it "entry-level" -- at least not when Alex Grigorian, vice president of enterprise technology at IHG, is within earshot.

 According to Gartner Inc., nearly all enterprises have a data warehouse these days, thanks in part to the introduction of lower priced, entry-level data warehouse appliances from vendors like IBM, Oracle and Teradata.